codersaur/SmartThings/devices/Fibaro RGBW Controller (FGRGBWM-441)/README.md

 <img src="https://raw.githubusercontent.com/codersaur/SmartThings/master/devices/Fibaro%20RGBW%20Controller%20(FGRGBWM-441)/screenshots/screenshot_color_shortcuts.png" width="200">

 ## Installation
-To install this device handler:
+To install the device handler:

 1. Follow [these instructions](https://github.com/codersaur/SmartThings#device-handler-installation-procedure) to install the device handler in the SmartThings IDE.

-2. Edit the device handler code to suit your needs.
-Specifically, the tiles section will need to be customised to suit the channel configuration (see the use cases below).
+2. From the SmartThings IDE, edit the device handler code to suit your needs.
+Specifically, the tiles section will need to be customised to suit the channel configuration in use (see the use cases below).
+[If you have multiple FIbaro RGBW Controllers, each with different channel configurations, then you will need to create multiple copies of the device handler with different names.]

-3. Configure your device instance to use the device handler, then edit the device settings in the SmartThings GUI.
+3. From the SmartThings app, edit the device settings to suit the channel configuration in use (see the use cases below) and hit _Done_.
+[It is possible to verify the device parameters from the Live Logging tab in the SmartThings IDE.]

+4. Once the settings have been applied, power-cycle the Fibaro RGBW Controller.

 ### Example Use Cases

 #### Four-channel RGBW LED strip:

-By default, the device handler is set up for use with a four-channel RGBW LED strip.
+By default, the device handler is configured for use with a four-channel RGBW LED strip, so there is no need to edit the device handler code.
+The SmartThings GUI should look like the following:

 <img src="https://raw.githubusercontent.com/codersaur/SmartThings/master/devices/Fibaro%20RGBW%20Controller%20(FGRGBWM-441)/screenshots/screenshot_rgbw.png" width="200">